7 AI Tools of 2025 That Make Work Easier!

 5. Fathom – AI Meeting Notetaker

-Fathom is an AI tool for meetings.
+Fathom is an AI tool for meetings (Meeting Notetaker).
 It records your Zoom or Google Meet calls and automatically transcribes and summarizes them so you don’t have to take notes.
-After the meeting, Fathom gives you key highlights and action items.
-This means you can fully pay attention instead of scribbling notes.
+End of the meeting, Fathom gives you the key takeaways and action items.
+This means you can fully pay attention instead of writing notes.
 It’s free to sign up and use.
-In practice, teams save hours because Fathom does the note-taking for them.
-So Fathom boosts productivity by letting you spend meeting time listening instead of writing.
+In fact, teams save hours because Fathom does the note-taking for them.
+So Fathom increases productivity by giving you the opportunity to listen instead of writing during meetings

 • What it does: Records and summarizes online meetings (Zoom, Teams, etc.).

-• Why it’s useful: Frees you from writing notes – AI does it fast.
+• Why it’s useful: Saves you from having to write notes—the AI does it faster.

-• Free plan: Yes – Fathom provides a permanently free plan for individual users.
+• Free plan: Yes; Fathom offers a free plan forever for individual users.

 Fathom